saiestyas/security/basicWebInformation/Readme.txt

 How to use it
 -------------
 No description needed.
-Just run the script.
+Just run the script. securityHeaders.txt is just a text file with the security headers description.

 Output results
 --------------
 All results are printed in the terminal output, except the links in a url.
 Those are printed in the terminal and stored in  a txt file.